List of recurring The Simpsons characters: Sideshow Mel

-Snake Jailbird
+Snake

-Chester Turley (voiced by Hank Azaria), better known as Snake Jailbird (usually referred to as simply Snake), is a recurring character who is Springfield's resident recidivist felon, always getting arrested but rarely staying in jail.
+Chester Turley or Albert Knickerbocker Aloysius Snake (voiced by Hank Azaria), better known as Snake or Jailbird, is a recurring character who is Springfield's resident recidivist felon, always getting arrested but rarely staying in jail.
 He made his debut appearance in "The War of the Simpsons" in which he was not named but wore the prisoner ID 7F20, matching the episode's production code.

 His first name was first mentioned by his cellmate Sideshow Bob in the season 3 episode "Black Widower".
 In the script, the writers had simply mentioned a character named Snake and it had been the directors who had assigned that existing character design to the name.
 Snake was named the 19th (out of 25) of IGN's Top 25 Simpsons Peripheral Characters.

+Snowball II

+Snowball II is the Simpson family's pet cat.
+The first Snowball II debuted in "Simpsons Roasting on an Open Fire", and died in the episode "I, (Annoyed Grunt)-Bot", where she was later replaced by a cat Lisa named with the same name.

 Sophie Krustofsky

 Sophie Krustofsky (voiced by Drew Barrymore in "Insane Clown Poppy", Natasha Lyonne in later appearances) is the illegitimate daughter of Krusty and a Gulf War veteran who debuts in "Insane Clown Poppy" when she meets her father for the first time and though he loses her trust by gambling away her violin, both Krusty and Homer work together to get it back.
 She makes a minor reappearance in "Marge Gamer".
-Later she have major appearances in "The Nightmare After Krustmas" where she wants to spend Christmas with her father despite the fact the difference in their religious faiths (as she was raised a Christian unlike Krusty who was Jewish) to where Krusty almost converts to Christianity, and "E My Sports", where she participates in an esports game as a member of Bart's team.
+Later she has major appearances in "The Nightmare After Krustmas" where she wants to spend Christmas with her father despite the fact the difference in their religious faiths (as she was raised a Christian unlike Krusty who was Jewish) to where Krusty almost converts to Christianity, and "E My Sports", where she participates in an esports game as a member of Bart's team.
 In "When Nelson Met Lisa", set in a possible future, she is shown in a relationship with Jimbo, with both ending up getting married.